ArpNetworking/metrics/README.md

 ----

 The `demo` directory contains scripts for running a fully encapsulated end-to-end environment for demonstration purposes.
 All components are executed from binaries within a Vagrant controlled virtual machine.
-The versions of the components are fixed to ensure stability and the stack is prepopulated with data.
+During provisioning the _latest_ versions of Metrics Aggregator Daemon, Cluster Aggregator and Metrics Portal will be installed.
+If you wish to update these components in your demo environment, simply destroy the environment with `vagrant destroy` and then launch again.

 To launch the stack execute:
 ```